-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2016

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from \\\\\ to \\\\\

-Commission file number 1-12911

-Granite Construction Incorporated

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-585 West Beach Street Watsonville, California

-(Address of principal executive offices)

-Registrant's telephone number, including area code: (831) 724-1011

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class

-Common Stock, \$0.01 par value

-New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗖

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T ( $\S$ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer $\boxtimes$ Accelerated filer $\square$ Non-accelerated filer $\square$ Smaller reporting company $\square$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗵

-The aggregate market value of voting and non-voting common equity held by non-affiliates of the registrant was \$1.8 billion as of June 30, 2016, based upon the price at which the registrant's Common Stock was last sold as reported on the New York Stock Exchange on such date.

-At February 15, 2017, 39,624,986 shares of Common Stock, par value \$0.01, of the registrant were outstanding.
+X ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE For the fiscal year ended December 31, 2017 E SECURITIES EXCHANGE ACT OF 1934 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF For the transition period from to THE SECURITIES EXCHANGE ACT OF 1934 Commission file nu mber 1-12911 Granite Constructio (Exact name of registrant as s Delaware 77-0239383 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification Number) 585 West Beach Street Watsonville, California 95076 (Address of principal executive offices) (Zip Code) Registrant's telephone number, include ling area code: (831) 724-1011 Securities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, \$0.01 par value Securities registered pursuant to Se Name of each exchange on which registered New York Stock Exchange Section 12(g) of the Act: None Indicat te by check mark if the registrant is a well-known seasoned issuer, as define te by check mark if the registrant is not required to file reports pursuant to s during the by check mark whether the registrant (1) has filed all reports required to the preceding 12 months (or for such shorter period that the registrant was ements for the past 90 days.
+Yes $\boxtimes$ No $\square$ to be s te by check mark whether the registrant has submitted electronically and poubmitted and posted pursuant to Rule 405 of Regulation S-T ( $\S$ 232.405 of e registrant was required to submit and post such files).
+Yes $\boxtimes$ No $\square$ not be te by check mark if disclosure of delinquent filers pursuant to Item 405 of I contained, to the best of registrant's knowledge, in definitive proxy or info amendment to this Form 10-K. $\square$ Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will rmation statements incorporated by reference in Part III of this Form 10-K emergi te by check mark whether the registrant is a large accelerated filer, an acceleng growth company.
+See the definitions of "large accelerated filer," "acceleny" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Acceleny Emerging growth company erated filer," "smaller reporting company" and "emerging growth merging growth company, indicate by check mark if the registrant has elect sed financial accounting standards provided pursuant to Section 13(a) of the Indicat te by check mark whether the registrant is a shell company (as defined in R ule 12b-2 of the Act).
+Yes □ No ⊠ gregate market value of voting and non-voting common equity held by nor he price at which the registrant's Common Stock was last sold as reported or At Feb ruary 13, 2018, 39,890,345 shares of Common Stock, par value \$0.01, of t he registrant were outstanding.